NickPrivate/Processing-Tokenized-Data/README.md

 - ```python main.py```

 ## Overview
 main.py initializes the script by importing the modules used to tokenize the data.
-Each module contains as function that handles handles the data.
+Each module contains a function that handles the data.
 This modular approach allows for easier integration and expansion.

 ## Functionality:
 - file_reader.py